lbaeumer/alexa/README.md

 #close JT-17 this bug
 #closes JT-17 this bug

-JT-17 #close this bug is quite new5
+JT-17 #close this bug is quite new5 - does not work

+JT-17 #done this bug is quite new6

 appengine-flexible-archetype
 ============================